| ||Format||Pages||Price|| |

-5.4 Part of the protocol in Procedure A and B in Table 1 for exposing the protective clothing material specimens with synthetic blood involves pressurization of the test cell to 13.8 kPa (2 psig).
+5.4 Part of the protocol in Procedure A and B in Table 1 for exposing the protective clothing material specimens with synthetic blood involves pressurization of the test cell to 13.8 kPa [2 psig].
 This hydrostatic pressure has been documented to discriminate between protective clothing material performance and correlate with visual penetration results that are obtained with a human factors validation (2).
-Some studies, however, suggest that mechanical pressures exceeding 345 kPa (50 psig) can occur during clinical use (3, 4).
+Some studies, however, suggest that mechanical pressures exceeding 345 kPa [50 psig] can occur during clinical use (3, 4).
 Therefore, it is important to understand that this test method does not simulate all the physical stresses and pressures that are exerted on protective clothing garments during actual use.
 This test method is offered to identify those protective clothing materials that warrant further evaluation with a microbiological challenge.

-Since this test method uses visual observation rather than analytical measurements for determination of penetration, use this test method as a preliminary evaluation for possible penetration of blood and other body fluids.
+5.5 Since this test method uses visual observation rather than analytical measurements for determination of penetration, use this test method as a preliminary evaluation for possible penetration of blood and other body fluids.
 Perform subsequent testing with a microbiological challenge and analytical technique using Test Method F1671.

-If this procedure is used for quality control, perform proper statistical design and analysis of the data, when more than three specimens are tested.
-This type of analysis includes, but is not limited to, the number of individual specimens tested, the average percent passing and/or failing with a standard deviation.
+5.7.1 If this procedure is used for quality control, perform proper statistical design and analysis of the data, when more than three specimens are tested.
+This type of analysis includes, but is not limited to, the number of individual specimens tested, the average percent passing or failing, or both, with a standard deviation.
 Data reported in this way helps to establish confidence limits concerning product performance.
 Examples of acceptable sampling plans are found in references such as MIL-STD-105, ANSI/ASQC Z1.4, and ISO 2859-1.